Literature / Petals On The Wind

 - The Dog Bites Back: Cathy has sworn revenge upon her mother, resulting in several good examples of revenge tropes.
 The victim of Cathy's Misplaced Retribution is Bart Winslow.
 With whom she sleeps with and who is the father of her second son, Bart.
 All of this without ever telling Winslow the truth until it's too late.
 Later, Cathy attempts a Reunion Revenge at Foxworth Hall.

-- Domestic Abuse: Julian (whose pickup line is "What are you worried about?
-I won't rape you") is emotionally and physically abusive toward Cathy, including a memorable scene where, in a fit of rage, he breaks several of her toes.
+- Julian (whose pickup line is "What are you worried about?
+I won't rape you") is emotionally, physically and sexually abusive toward Cathy, including a memorable scene where, in a fit of rage, he breaks several of her toes.

-- It's heavily implied that Paul Sheffield was at least emotionally abusive toward his late wife and that, at worst, he may have raped her on several occasions.
+- Paul Sheffield was emotionally abusive toward his late wife and, as previously mentioned, he also raped her on several occasions.

 - Driven to Suicide: Paul's late wife, Julian after an accident leaves him paralyzed and unlikely to even walk again, much less dance, and Carrie after her mother rejects her.